EO-DataHub/eodhp-web-presence/README.md

 `python manage.py elevate_user USERNAME` can elevate an existing user to have admin priveleges and hence be able to access the Wagtail admin panel.
 An optional `--revoke` flag is available to remove a user's admin priveleges.

+#### pg_dump

+`python manage.py pg_dump` dumps the contents of the CMS, including database and media folders, to a timestamped folder in the AWS_STORAGE_EXPORT_BUCKET_NAME bucket

+`python manage.py pg_dump -b my_bucket` dumps the contents of the CMS, including database and media folders, to a timestamped folder in the my_bucket bucket

+`python manage.py pg_dump -f my_folder` dumps the contents of the CMS, including database and media folders, to a timestamped folder in the AWS_STORAGE_EXPORT_BUCKET_NAME bucket

+`python manage.py pg_dump --backup_media_folder=0` dumps the contents of the CMS database (excluding media folders), to a timestamped folder in the AWS_STORAGE_EXPORT_BUCKET_NAME bucket

+`python manage.py pg_dump --use_s3=0` dumps the contents of the CMS, including database and media folders, to a timestamped folder in the AWS_STORAGE_EXPORT_BUCKET_NAME local folder

+#### pg_load

+`python manage.py pg_load my_folder` loads the contents of the CMS, including database and media folders from the my_folder folder in the AWS_STORAGE_EXPORT_BUCKET_NAME bucket

+`python manage.py pg_load my_folder -b my_bucket` loads the contents of the CMS, including database and media folders from the my_folder folder in the my_bucket bucket

+`python manage.py pg_load my_folder --load_media_folder=0` loads the contents of the CMS database (excluding media folders) from the my_folder folder in the AWS_STORAGE_EXPORT_BUCKET_NAME bucket

+`python manage.py pg_load my_folder --use_s3=0` loads the contents of the CMS, including database and media folders from the my_folder folder in the AWS_STORAGE_EXPORT_BUCKET_NAME local folder

 ## Build Image

 A Dockerfile has been provided for packaging the app for deployment in production.